pmario/file-backups/README.md

 With the very first save, the plugin detects a new wiki, an "out of order" backup will be created.
 It looks like this: wiki-name(2019-08-13T11-54-07-179Z).html

+## News and History

+Version overview can be found at: [News/History](https://pmario.github.io/file-backups/news/latest)

 ## Links

 [1] [https://tiddlywiki.com/#GettingStarted](https://tiddlywiki.com/#GettingStarted)